rgerganov/openenclave-protobuf/README.md

-# Build and use protobuf with OpenEnclave
+# Build and use protobuf with Open Enclave

-## Build or install OpenEnclave
+## Build or install Open Enclave
-See [Open Enclave](https://github.com/Microsoft/openenclave) repo for instructions.
+See [Open Enclave](https://github.com/openenclave/openenclave) repo for instructions.

 ## Clone the repo